FraguaDev/love2d-tutorial/README.md

 # LÖVE Tutorial
-A simple repository with some basics and explanations to get started using [LÖVE]()
+A simple repository with some basics and explanations to get started using [LÖVE](https://love2d.org/)

+This is currently a Work In Progress.
+More examples and code will be added in the near future.

 ## Getting LUA with LÖVE